MarBenitez/Early-Cancer-Detection-ML-Project/README.md

 # Early Cancer Detection through Multianalyte Blood Test and Machine Learning Models

 ## Project Overview
 This project aims to improve early cancer detection through multianalyte blood analysis and machine learning models.
-We replicated and enhanced the findings of the study "Early Cancer Detection from Multianalyte Blood Test Results" to predict both the presence and type of cancer.
+The findings of the study "Early Cancer Detection from Multianalyte Blood Test Results" were replicated and enhanced to predict both the presence and type of cancer.
 A variety of supervised models were used, including Naive Bayes, decision trees, and deep learning, with a focus on the CancerA1DE model.

 For detailed information, please refer to the project report provided in PDF format.